bermar24/GrowKnow/Software_Requirements_Specification.md

 #### 3.1.12 Review/Edit/Publish Articles
 Admins review automatically ingested articles before publishing them.

+#### 3.1.13 Unsubscribe to Newsletter
+Registered users can unsubscribe from receive the weekly newsletter.

 ### 3.2 Usability
 We aim to design the GrowKnow platform with a clean, intuitive, and responsive interface.
 The user experience should feel natural, requiring no special training.